stanford-cs324/winter2022/index.md

 [**Paper discussions**](paper-discussions).
 During
-each class discussion, there is a panel of 4-5 students (you are expected to sign up for at least one panel).
+each class discussion, there is a panel of 4-5 students (you are expected to sign up for at least two panels).
 The student panelists lead a discussion moderated by the instructors.
 Everyone else is expected to participate by asking the panel questions.